Psychological Sciences

 General Electives

-• Additional coursework is required, if, after you have met the previously described requirements, you have not yet completed a total of 120 units of credit.
+• Additional coursework is required if, after you have met the previously described requirements, you have not yet completed a total of 120 units of credit.

-You may take these remaining courses from any academic areas, using these courses to pursue your specific interests and goals.
-We encourage you to consult with your advisor to select the courses that will be most advantageous to you.
-(Please note that you may also use prerequisites or transfer credits as electives if they weren't used to meet major, minor, or liberal studies requirements.)
+You may take these remaining courses from any of the academic areas, using these courses to pursue your specific interests and goals.
+You may also use prerequisites or transfer credits as electives if they weren't used to meet major, minor, or General Studies Requirements.

 Additional Information

-• Be aware that some courses may have prerequisites that you must also take.
-For prerequisite information click on the course or see your advisor.
+• Some courses may have prerequisites.
+For prerequisite information, click on the course or see your advisor.

 Availability Accordion Closed